projectray/Rabobank-techniacl-review/README.md

 # Lost and Found Application

-This Spring Boot application manages a lost and found system.
-It allows administrators to upload lost item details from a text file, users to view lost items and claim them, and administrators to view all claims.
+This is a Spring Boot application for a lost and found system.
+The administrators is allowed to upload lost item details from a text file and to view all claims.
+Users are allowed to view lost items and claim them.

 ## Features

-* **Admin Panel:**
+* **Admin:**
     * Upload lost item details from a text file (ItemName, Quantity, Place).
 The file should follow a specific format (see below).
     * View all claims made by users.

-* **User Panel:**
+* **User:**
     * View a list of all lost items.
     * Claim lost items, specifying the item and the quantity claimed.